In the Beginning

 10 Years Old

-Cognac Park Mizunara 10 Years Old goes through a similar process.
+Cognac Park Mizunara 10 Years Old goes through a similar process as the Original.
 The only difference is the ageing period.
 The distillate spends ten years in French oak barrels of 400 litres before it is finished in new Mizunara casks (500 litres) for nine months.
 It is bottled at 44% abv.

 Single casks for cognacs are hard to come by, and it is the reason why Cognac Park Mizunara Single Cask is so exclusive.
 The only available single cask Cognac Park Mizunara right now is the 2006 variant.
 The distillate also spent ten years in French oak barrels of 400 litres before it is finished in new Mizunara casks (500 litres) for six months.
 It is bottled at 45.2% abv.